"We wear the mask that grins and lies,

 - Ryuuken also has a stoic Proud Elite persona that obscures his gentle, protective, and intensely caring inner self.
 The unique aspect to Ryuuken's lifelong mask, however, is that he has completely reversed it while maintaining the masquerade.
 In his teens, as heir to a powerful bloodline, he was expected to behave as an example for all Quincies and tended to disguise his true intentions behind a facade of rigid adherence to tradition.
 At some point during the last 20 years, this flipped to a facade of completely disowning his family heritage, while still hiding the same softer intentions.
 Uryuu believes his father to be a hypocritical, intolerant, money-obsessed Dr. Jerk who refuses to use his power and hates his son...a conclusion Ryuuken's actively encouraging.
 Only Isshin seems to know Ryuuken's true intentions, and considers him a trustworthy friend.

 - Sailor Moon has Minako Aino.
 She's always nice and ditzy, a boy-crazy prankster apparently harmless...
-And yet it's made clear that a large part of this is a well-constructed act: if circumstances require her to act mature she'll show a surprising wisdom and empathy, if you manage to see through the mask and tell her she's more than willing to admit it (and if she doesn't trust you, you're better start begging before she kills you), and if you piss her off, you're dead.
+And yet it's made clear that a large part of this is a well-constructed act: if circumstances require her to act mature she'll show a surprising wisdom and empathy, if you manage to see through the mask and tell her she's more than willing to admit it (and if she doesn't trust you, you're better start begging before she kills you), and if you piss her off, you're dead-you and everything around you.
 What she'll never do is show her chronic depression (and boy, she has good reasons to be depressed...).

 - Kobeni's older sister in Engaged to the Unidentified is a model straight-A student at their school, is the Student Council President, and is famous not only for her industriousness at campus, but for her community work outside of it as well.
 She has many open admirers among the male and female segments of the student body.
 However this is a well-constructed facade — at home or with her family, Benio true personality surfaces: a laid back and outright teasing teenager who dotes on her younger sister a little too much, and currently fixates on her much-younger prospective sister-in-law Mashiro.